wur-bioinformatics/introduction-to-bioinformatics/week4.md

 This score is an ensemble of various metrics that together provide insight into the quality of the model.

 To assess the confidence in the model structure without a direct comparison to a known structure, one needs to assess the uncertainty in the position of the amino acid in the 3D coordinate system.
-AlphaFold comes with its own local and global error predictions that the machine learning model calculates (see also [AlphaFold relies on sequence comparisons to find templates and predict co-evolution]alphafold_under_the_hood)), and {numref}`w4f7`).
+AlphaFold comes with its own local and global error predictions that the machine learning model calculates (see also [AlphaFold relies on sequence comparisons to find templates and predict co-evolution](alphafold_under_the_hood)), and {numref}`arf16`).
 Where the local error focuses on individual positions of amino acids, the global error describes how confident the predictions are for various protein parts that can interact through residue-residue interactions.
 The local error is also used to color-code the residues of the model in the 3D structure viewer.
 In this way, it is easier to observe which parts of the structure model are more reliable than others.
-You will study these two different error scores more during a practical assignment.
+You will study these two different error scores more during the practical assignment.

 As you may have started to realize when using databases, they can also contain erratic entries.
-To investigate the quality of both known and predicted 3D protein structures, the Ramachandran plot can be used ({doc}`week1`).
+To investigate the quality of both known and predicted 3D protein structures, the Ramachandran plot can be used ([week 1](week1)).
 You will work with the Ramachandran plot during the practical assignments.
 It is important to note here that some disordered proteins only come into orderly arrangement in the presence of their various protein partners; and other proteins never have ordered structures under any conditions, a property that may be essential to their function.
 How to best model the behavior of such proteins is still an area of active research.